Massachusetts Kindergarten Entry Assessment (MKEA) Educators and Administrators

 Utilizing Data for Planning Individualized Learning – 5 hours

-For administrators – 5 hours, .5 CEU (prerequisite: training in Teaching Strategies GOLD)
+For administrators – 5 hours, .5 CEU (Prerequisite: experience using a Formative Assessment Tool such as Teaching Strategies GOLD or Work Sampling)

 Once you have been trained in a formative assessment tool, how do you use all the data that teachers have entered in it?
 In this course you will learn how to view and interpret the data in the assessment tool to support teachers, share information with parents, and inform decision-making for your program or school.
 You will learn about the variety of reports that can be created from the assessment tool and will have practice in interpreting the data in these reports.

-For educators – 5 hours, .5 CEU (prerequisite: training in Teaching Strategies GOLD)
+For educators – 5 hours, .5 CEU (Prerequisite: experience using a Formative Assessment Tool such as Teaching Strategies GOLD or Work Sampling)

 Once you have learned how to use a formative assessment tool, how do you interpret and use all the data you have entered into it?
 In this course you will learn how to use the data to plan individualized learning for children.
 You will also learn how to create reports to help them share information with families and colleagues who could help you make decisions around the child’s learning.